github/docs/content/get-started/writing-on-github/working-with-advanced-formatting/attaching-files.md

 * Text files (`.txt`)
 * Patch files (`.patch`)

-  {% note %}
+  > [!NOTE]

-  **Note:** If you use Linux and try to upload a `.patch` file, you will receive an error message.
+  > If you use Linux and try to upload a `.patch` file, you will receive an error message.
 This is a known issue.

-  {% endnote %}

 * PDFs (`.pdf`)
 * ZIP (`.zip`, `.gz`, `.tgz`)
 * Video (`.mp4`, `.mov`, `.webm`)

-  {% note %}
+  > [!NOTE]

-  **Note:** Video codec compatibility is browser specific, and it's possible that a video you upload to one browser is not viewable on another browser.
+  > Video codec compatibility is browser specific, and it's possible that a video you upload to one browser is not viewable on another browser.
 At the moment we recommend using H.264 for greatest compatibility.

-  {% endnote %}